RainbowLabsDE/cloud-landingpage/content/services/consultation.md

 - Installation supervision: We work with contractors and electricians to ensure proper installation and functioning of the lighting system.
 - Compliance with regulations: We ensure that all lighting installations comply with building codes and regulations.

-RainbowLabs has a proven track record of delivering high-quality lighting solutions to architects and interior designers across a range of projects, from commercial buildings to residential spaces.
 Contact us today to learn more about our consultation and design services.